andrewmed/C/readme.md

 * copy to bin directory and create symlinks for each command

 #### TODO
-* BUG: does not overwrite existing directories
+* BUG: does not overwrite existing dir